 Registration: This is the process of camping on a cell of the PLMN or the SNPN and doing any necessary LRs.

-Registration Area: A registration area is an area in which mobile stations may roam without a need to perform location registration.
+Registration Area: A registration area is an area in which UEs may roam without a need to perform location registration.
 The registration area corresponds to location area (LA) for performing location updating procedure, to routing area for performing the GPRS attach or routing area update procedures, and to a list of tracking areas (TAs) for performing the EPS attach, tracking area update, or 5GS registration procedure.

 The PLMN to which a cell belongs (PLMN identity):